 - Khan Academy offers practice exercises, instructional videos, and a personalized learning dashboard that empower learners to study at their own pace in and outside of the classroom.
 Choose between math, science, computer programming, history, art history, economics, and more.
 Our math missions guide learners from kindergarten to calculus using state-of-the-art, adaptive technology that identifies strengths and learning gaps.
 We’ve also partnered with institutions like NASA, The Museum of Modern Art, The California Academy of Sciences, and MIT to offer specialized content..

-When you need help navigating the world of Special Education, Student Support Services, and understanding your son or daughter’s Individual Education Plan (IEP) there is a lot of information to collect as well as disseminate.
-As best you can, take time to understand your parental rights, academic responsibilities, and the federal regulations that may impact student experience.
-Many great resources are available, if you only take the time to read.
+When you need help navigating the world of Special Education, Student Support Services, or understanding your son or daughter’s Individual Education Plan (IEP), there is a lot of information available.
+You may want to take time to understand your parental rights, academic responsibilities, and the federal regulations that may impact student experience.
+Many great resources are available.
 Here are some suggestions to get started.